8 Estimation, Confidence Intervals, and Bootstrapping

 Similarly, when sampling chocolate-covered almonds and getting the sample mean weight from each sample, the characteristics described above are also encountered in the sampling distribution of the sample mean; namely,

-Moreover, these characteristics also apply to sampling distributions for the difference of sample means, the difference of sample proportions, and others.
+Moreover, these characteristics also apply to sampling distributions for the difference in sample means, the difference in sample proportions, and others.
 Recall that the sampling distribution is not restricted by the distribution of the population.
 As long as the samples taken are fairly large and we use the appropriate standard error, we can generalize these results appropriately.

 The study of the sampling distribution is motivated by another question we have not yet answered: how can we determine the average weight of all the almonds if we do not have access to the entire bowl?
 We have seen by using simulations in Chapter 7 that the average of the sample means, derived from many random samples, will be fairly close to the expected value of the sample mean, which is precisely the population mean weight.